¶¶ÒùÊÓƵ

 Bilateral relations

-Germany is well represented in Canada.
-In addition to the embassy in Ottawa, Germany maintains consulates in Toronto, Montréal and Vancouver.
+In Canada, Germany is represented by its embassy in Ottawa, and maintains consulates in Toronto, Montréal and Vancouver.
 The German Academic Exchange Service (DAAD) and Goethe Institut also maintain offices in Canada.

-There is also cooperation between Canadian provinces and German federal states, such as Alberta with Saxony, Manitoba with Hamburg, Ontario with Baden-Württemberg, and Quebec with Bavaria, Saxony and Brandenburg.
+There is also cooperation between Canadian provinces and German federal states, such as Alberta with Saxony, Manitoba with Hamburg, Ontario with Baden-Württemberg, and Quebec with Bavaria, Brandenburg, Hamburg and Saxony.
+Saskatchewan opened an office at the Embassy in Berlin in June, 2023.
 Ontario maintains an office in the Munich consulate, while Quebec maintains offices in both Berlin and Munich.

 Cultural relations